IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 IBM Power Systems play exceptionally well with RAG due to the following reasons:

 1. **High-Performance Data Handling**
       - Power Systems are designed for high-volume data transactions and processing.
-This makes them perfect for storing and managing SOR, which RAG relies on to retrieve real-time, relevant information.
+This capability makes them perfect for storing and managing SOR, which RAG relies on to retrieve real-time, relevant information.
       - When RAG retrieves data from a SOR stored on IBM Power, it benefits from the fast data access and throughput that Power Systems offer, ensuring quick and efficient retrieval of documents for AI processing.
 2. **Data Security and Compliance**
       - Power Systems are known for their robust security features, including end-to-end encryption and advanced data protection, making them ideal for storing sensitive data such as customer information, financial records, or healthcare data.